MattiaDif/Tcl-Vivado/README.md

 ## REFERENCE
 If you use this repo, please cite:

-"Di Florio, M. Tcl-Vivado (Version 1.0.0) [Computer software]. https://github.com/MattiaDif/Tcl-Vivado"
+"Di Florio, M. Tcl-Vivado (Version 0.2) [Computer software]. https://github.com/MattiaDif/Tcl-Vivado"

 ## Notes
 To contribute refers to the *dev* branch!
-Thanks and see you around! :)